Women Making Waves

 And we hear from the winner of the New Music Generator award for Best Female Solo artist, Elba Rose

-Alison Wright is owner of Fitzbillies, which is one of the most iconic businesses in Cambridge, traditionally the place to go for your tea and Chelsea bun.
-Alison tells us about how she took over the business and what it’s like to run this Cambridge icon; and lawyer Inger Anson is a Corporate Partner who leads Cambridge law firm HCR.
-Inger came to Cambridge following a motor cycling trip around india.
+Alison Wright is owner of Fitzbillies, which is one of the most iconic businesses in Cambridge.
+Alison tells us what it’s like to run this Cambridge icon; and lawyer Inger Anson is a Corporate Partner who leads Cambridge law firm HCR.
 Inger believes in the importance of being nice and approachable to her clients.

 Brazilian born Renata Drumond is an architect and founder of an interior design company.
 Renata talks about her passion for interior design and how she works with her clients; And award-winning public historian, author and broadcaster, Clare Mulley, tells us about the biographies she has written about three brave and fascinating women of the second world war.